What is the Best OTT Platform For Your Business?

 While all OTT platforms operate over an internet connection, there are two distinct types of OTT platforms that affect how marketers can advertise to viewers: pricing models and content source models.

-All OTT content is accessed one way—via the internet, but not all OTT platforms permit access the same way.
+When it comes to OTT advertising, it’s important to understand how each service provider works.
+All OTT content is accessed one way-via the internet, but not all OTT platforms permit access the same way.
 To open their content to customers, all streaming services choose one of three pricing models:

 - Ad-based (AVOD for video) – To replace subscription fees, other OTT platforms run completely on advertisements.
 This model includes streaming services like Tubi TV, Pluto TV, Sling TV, Xumo, and Sony Crackle.
 Depending on the platform, these can be excellent options for advertisers.